-- 1. Controlling dimensions: inches, unless otherwise specified. - 2.
-BSC = Basic lead spacing between centers. - 3.
-Dimensions D and E1 do not include mold flash protrusions and should be measured from the bottom of the package.

-4. Formed leads shall be planar with respect to one another within .0004 inches at the seating plane.
+- 1. Controlling dimensions: millimeters, unless otherwise specified. - BSC = Basic lead spacing between centers. - Dimensions D and E do not include mold flash protrusions and should be measured from the bottom of the package. - 4.
+Formed leads coplanarity with respect to seating plane shall be within 0.004 inches.